-Students who miss more than 14 days a year may be subject to dismissal.
-Absences from class and clinical will be factored into the 14 days (not including PTO).
+Students who miss more than 10 days a year may be subject to dismissal.
+Absences and lateness's from class and clinical will be factored into the 10 days (not including PTO).
 The 1st year is defined as the 1st and 2nd semester and 2nd year will include the 3rd, 4th and 5th semesters.
-Students dismissed due to excessive absences may apply to re-enroll at the discretion of Program Officials.
-It will require the resolution of the situation causing the excessive absences and cause no further absences
+Students dismissed due to excessive absences and/or lateness may apply to re-enroll at the discretion of Program Officials.
+It will require the resolution of the situation causing the excessive absences and cause no further absences.